shirawerman/Beyond-RGB/README.md

   -  ...

-- field (field images, outdoor and indoor)
+- outdoor (field images, outdoor and indoor)
   - 1
     -  CRI
     -  NT
     -  WT
   - ...

-For privacy reason faces and car plates were blurred.
+For privacy reasons faces and car plates were blurred.
 Images with blurred regions have a corresponding json which contains the blurr bounding box regions.